anita-owens/Machine-Learning-R/README.md

 PROJECT 3: A/B TEST ANALYSIS

-The goal of project three is to analyze the results of an experiment whereby a chain of department stores that ran 3 promotions.
+The goal of project three is to analyze the results of an experiment.
+A chain of department stores that ran 3 promotions in different markets.
 The marketing team wants to know which promotion was the most effective in generating sales.
 The deliverable is to inform the marketing team on the results of the impact of the experiment.

 PROJECT 4: PREDICT ONLINE SHOPPING BEHAVIOR